Corey Bailey

 An alternative to baking is offered by Charles Richardson.
 He is perhaps the only

-independent forensic chemists, discovered several previously unrealized factors,
+forensic chemists, discovered several factors, including;

 (2.)
 How and why back-coating hydrolysis affects the oxide layers.